Quebec media giant TVA lays off more than 500 employees, almost a third of its workforce | CBC News

 TVA had already cut 140 professional and managerial positions in February 2023 and had cancelled some of its programing, but today said those measures weren't enough to stay afloat.

-"The deficit TVA Group is currently running is simply no longer sustainable," said Pierre Karl Péladeau, acting president and CEO of TVA Group and president and CEO of Quebecor in a news release.
+"The deficit TVA Group is currently running is simply no longer sustainable," said Péladeau.

 "We have a responsibility to correct the situation.
 TVA has historically been an important vehicle for Quebec culture, language and news.
 We have a duty to preserve it and ensure its sustainability."